 The book study will be held on Sunday evenings at 5:00pm OUTSIDE at CC (bring a chair)!
-We will meet every Sunday for five weeks, September 13th-October 11th.
+We will meet every Sunday for six weeks, September 12th-October 17th.
 Please call the Student Services Office (765) 471-8362 or fill out the Google Form to register.
-The first 10 parents to register will receive The Gift of Failure FREE!
-More details will be sent to those who registered and books will be sent home with students tomorrow (Friday).

 *Depending on the weather, some meetings may be held via Zoom.

 The Gift of Failure focuses on the critical school years when parents must learn to allow their children to experience the disappointment and frustration that occur from life’s inevitable problems so that they can grow up to be successful, resilient, and self-reliant adults.
 Modern parenting is defined by an unprecedented level of overprotectiveness: parents who rush to school at the whim of a phone call to deliver forgotten assignments, who challenge teachers on report card disappointments, mastermind children’s friendships, and interfere on the playing field.
 As teacher and writer Jessica Lahey explains, even though these parents see themselves as being highly responsive to their children’s well-being, they aren’t giving them the chance to experience failure–or the opportunity to learn to solve their own problems.
 Over parenting has the potential to ruin a child’s confidence and undermine their education, Lahey reminds us.
 Teachers don’t just teach reading, writing, and arithmetic.
 They teach responsibility, organization, manners, restraint, and foresight–important life skills children carry with them long after they leave the classroom.
 Providing a path toward solutions, Lahey lays out a blueprint with targeted advice for handling homework, report cards, social dynamics, and sports.
 Please join me for a book study to read and examine The Gift of Failure.